 - their ethnic, cultural, racial, sexual differences and special needs will be considered in their school counseling experience

-School counselors will address the academic, career and social emotional development of all students with the goal of ensuring that all students have access to and are prepared with the knowledge and skills to contribute at the highest level.
+School counselors will address the academic, career and social emotional development of all students with the goal of ensuring that all students are prepared with and have access to the knowledge and skills to contribute at the highest level.

 School counselors are available in all AACPS schools, elementary, middle and high.
 The AACPS School Counseling program is fully aligned with Maryland State Department of Education (MSDE) Guidelines and the ASCA National Framework, published by the American School Counselor Association.
 Services vary by level.